Jason-Wuuuu/stock_price_prediction/README.md

 The LSTM model consists of:

-- Bidirectional LSTM layers to capture patterns from both past and future data points
+- LSTM layers to capture patterns from past data points
 - Dense layers with L1_L2 regularization to mitigate overfitting
 - Dropout layers to improve generalization
 - An EarlyStopping callback is employed to halt training when the validation loss ceases to decrease, preventing overfitting.